wiris/html-integrations/packages/tinymce7/README.md

      // It's necessary when you want to initialize the editor with a content that contains handwritten formulas.
      allow_mathml_annotation_encodings: ["wiris", "application/json"],

+     // Those options are necessary to allow the additional MathML tags to be saved in the editor.
+     extended_mathml_elements: [ "semantics" ],
+     extended_mathml_attributes: [ "linebreak" ],
      // You could set a different language for MathType editor:
      // language: 'fr_FR',
      // mathTypeParameters: {